mlysy/rdoxygen/cran-comments.md

 ## R CMD check results in my test environments

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs, but one NOTE:

+checking CRAN incoming feasibility ...
+NOTE

+Possibly mis-spelled words in DESCRIPTION:
+  Doxygen (2:15)
+  RStudio (9:14)
+  addin (9:22)
+  doxygen (8:21)
+  doxygenize (9:56)

 ## Comments